-It’s time to start preparing for year end.
-There are a few changes that Microsoft Dynamics GP users should be aware of including: W2 electronic filing changes, W3 form changes, addition of 1099-R distribution code, payables 1099 interest form changes and application changes, product quality fixes and ACA changes.
+It’s time to start preparing for year-end.
+There are a few changes that Microsoft Dynamics GP users should be aware of including W2 electronic filing changes, W3 form changes, the addition of 1099-R distribution code, payables 1099 interest form changes and application changes, product quality fixes, and ACA changes.

 The ACA changes are only applicable to those who are on

 The first step you should take when starting your year-end close is to head to

 If you’re using the payroll module in Microsoft Dynamics GP make sure to complete the following steps:

 - Download the year-end update and the payroll tax updates

 - Apply year-End update for 2013 prior to closing the year.
 This can be run before or after the last payroll, but before closing the year

 - Close the Year, which creates the Year End Wage File.
 You can utilize the Social Security Administration’s (SSA) Accuwage to verify SSN’s and errors